hashicorp/terraform-provider-tls/website/docs/index.html.markdown

 The TLS provider provides utilities for working with *Transport Layer Security* keys and certificates.
-It provides resources that allow private keys, certificates and certficate requests to be created as part of a Terraform deployment.
+It provides resources that allow private keys, certificates and certificate requests to be created as part of a Terraform deployment.

 Another name for Transport Layer Security is *Secure Sockets Layer*,